xxXazLuCaRzdXxx/customGAN/GAN/README.md

-After training the Generator is used to generate images similar to those in the respective dataset.
+After training, the Generator is used to generate images similar to those in the respective dataset.